 Fast forward to March 2018

-Back in early March of this year, I was sitting at my desk at work when an email popped up announcing that there would be layoffs happening soon, and that they were looking for volunteers before they started the process of determining who would need to leave the company.
+Back in early March of this year, I was sitting at my desk at work when an email popped up announcing that there would be layoffs happening soon.
+That they were looking for volunteers before they started the process of determining who would need to leave the company.

-For someone like me who had been feeling burned out for years, constantly dreaming about being self-employed, this was a very intriguing opportunity and my mind immediately began to race thinking of all the glorious possibilities.
+For someone like me who had been feeling burned out for years, constantly dreaming about being self-employed, this was a very intriguing opportunity.
+My mind immediately began to race thinking of all the glorious possibilities.

 The email stated that all volunteers needed to notify their managers their decision within three days, so I had some time to think about what I was going to do.
 Volunteering to be laid off meant that a severance package would be included, and since I had been with the company for 14 years, mine would be pretty sweet.